the-marenga/sf-api/README.md

 This crate has support for `serde` to (de)serialize the character state and the S&F Account (`sso`) behind the respective feature flags.
-Note that `sso` depends on the serde crate internally to talk to the server via json.
+Note that `sso` depends on the serde crate internally to talk to the server via JSON.

 If you do not care about, or can't use the built in server communication via. [reqwest](https://crates.io/crates/reqwest/), you can also disable